Comment by YetAnotherNick

 Many commenters on HN have this weird idea that if Taiwan is slightly ahead of competition, US would defend Taiwan against a country with nukes.
 Or that TSMC superiority is Taiwan's national security issue.

-sofixa 2 months ago
+sofixa a year ago

 > Many commenters on HN have this weird idea that if Taiwan is slightly ahead of competition, US would defend Taiwan against a country with nukes.
 Or that TSMC superiority is Taiwan's national security issue.